-In our architectural proposal for the Jan Shrem and Maria Manetti Shrem Museum of Art we try to capture the spirit of the California Central Valley—the sense of empowerment from being able to cultivate and grow freely—a spirit of optimism, imagination and invention.
+The Jan Shrem and Maria Manetti Shrem Museum of Art captures the spirit of the California Central Valley—the sense of empowerment from being able to cultivate and grow freely—a spirit of optimism, imagination and invention.

-As an overarching move, we propose a 50,000 square-foot permeable cover—a ‘Grand Canopy’—over both site and building.
+As an overarching move, a 50,000 square-foot permeable cover—a ‘Grand Canopy’—extends over both site and building.
 The distinct shape of this open roof presents a new symbol for the campus.
-The Canopy extends over the site, blurring its edges, and creating a sensory landscape of activities and scales.
+The Canopy blurs the edges of the site, creating a sensory landscape of activities and scales.

 Like the Central Valley, the landscape under the Canopy becomes shaped and activated by changing light and seasons.
 Its unique form engenders curiosity from a distance, like a lone hill on a skyline.